 |Medical Plan Coordinated By:

 |Benefit Administrator Claims:

 Healthcare can be confusing, Quantum Care Coordinators are here to make it easier.
 Turn to your Care Coordinators for help with items such as:

 - Nurse Support

 - Claim Questions

 - In-Network Provider Assistance

 - Anything That Can Make the Healthcare Process Easier

-Members may contact a Quantum Health Care Coordinator Monday - Friday from 8:30 AM to 10:00 PM to help with any questions you might have about your benefits.
+Members may contact a Quantum Health Care Coordinators, Monday - Friday from 8:30 AM to 10:00 PM, to help with any questions you might have about your benefits.
 Care Coordinators can also help you find a provider, order a new ID card, and even transfer you to a nurse for questions about your treatment plan.

-You can also visit the MyQHealth Member Portal at: www.cityofsavannahhealthplan.com or download the MyQHealth app and access your health plan benefits,, ID cards, provider listings, chat with a care coordinator and more.
+Visit the MyQHealth Member Portal at: www.cityofsavannahhealthplan.com or download the MyQHealth App at Apple iOS App or Google Play App to access your health plan benefits, ID cards, provider listings, chat with a care coordinator and more.